Caring for Autism - Community Care Roles

 Diagnosing autism early is very important and can affect a patient's life significantly.
 School nurses play an important role in both spotting symptoms of the condition in young students - and caring for those already diagnosed.

-Providing a family-focussed approach to autism care, specialist practitioners work within communities to identify the condition in vulnerable adults and children.
+Providing a family-focused approach to autism care, specialist practitioners work within communities to identify the condition in vulnerable adults and children.
 Specialist practitioners make frequent visits out to patient homes - and can expect to work, in the large part, on their own initiative.

-Focussing on improving the social well-being of people with autism, social workers operate within a community, on a wide variety of care cases.
+Focusing on improving the social well-being of people with autism, social workers operate within a community, on a wide variety of care cases.
 Social workers use academic research, community visits and extensive practical knowledge to improve the lives of autistic people and assist their carers with on-going support needs.

 Language and Speech Therapists